 Yes, the controller or processor must notify the data protection authority of the contact details of the designated Data Protection Officer.

-More specifically, the Draft LOPD Bill indicates that controllers and processors shall notify designations and dismissals of Data Protection Officers within ten (10) days.
+More specifically, Spanish Law 3/2018 provides that controllers and processors shall notify designations and dismissals of Data Protection Officers to the relevant data protection authority within 10 days.
 This applies when the designation of a Data Protection Officer is mandatory as well as when the entity chooses to appoint one voluntarily.